 This might compromise brand identity and customization.
 But that’s not a big deal if you’re just starting.

 Meanwhile, Shopify is for those who are more peculiar to branding and long-term success.
 Profits might come in slow in the first few months, but they’ll get better through time.

 Shopify is ideal if you want to prioritize style and class while giving a more personalized approach to your shop.
 The competition is also less compared to Amazon which has millions of active sellers.

 - You want to have a personalized online store.

 - You like to build a robust online presence.

-- You can put in a lot of effort in building your online shop.
+- You can put a lot of effort into building your online shop.

 - You don’t worry that much about competition.

 - You are sure to build up a strong customer base in the long run.